EricMGustafson/fs-journal/quizzes/week04.md

 **3.** What does the `O` represent in the `SOLID` principles?
 <!-- enter you answer in the space below -->
 ```
+ O is the open-closed principle.
 ```
 **4.** What is a callback / higher order function?
 <!-- enter you answer in the space below -->
 ```
+A callback is when code waits to be executed until and async task is finished.
 ```
 **5.** What is a `promise`?
 How do you capture an error from a `promise`?
 <!-- enter you answer in the space below -->